olmallet81/URT/README.md

 Example: *make USE_OPENMP=1 USE_BLAZE=1 USE_BLAS=1* => the shared library libURT.so will be built using parallelism with OpenMP and with the C++ linear algebra library Blaze using OpenBLAS for BLAS/LAPACK routines.

 NB: Armadillo does not need any external library for BLAS/LAPACK routines, however it needs to be linked to its shared library.
-Blaze can run with internal BLAS wrappers but needs to be linked to an external LAPACK library.
+Blaze can run with internal BLAS routines but needs to be linked to an external LAPACK library.
 Eigen can run without calling any external library.

 ## Example